wqruan/HawkEye/README.md

 We thank all anonymous reviewers for their insightful comments, which have significantly contributed to the improvement of this artifact.

-System Requirements: Unless specified differently, the evaluations in this README file can be conducted on a machine with 4 cores and 64 GB of RAM.
+System Requirements: Unless specified differently, the evaluations in this README file can be conducted on a Ubuntu 20.04 machine with 4 cores and 64 GB of RAM.

 ## Package structure